 - The phase of the study (earlier phase studies typically involve more risk)

-Another example of a low-paying study may be a specimen collection study, in which participants may only be required to give a blood, saliva, or nasal swab sample.
+Another example of a low-paying research study may be a specimen collection study, in which participants may only be required to give a blood, saliva, or nasal swab sample.
 These studies may only take a few hours, or less.

-Higher paying studies may involve investigational vaccines, medications, medical devices, or tests.
+Higher paying clinical trials may involve investigational vaccines, medications, medical devices, or tests.
 A Phase I study for an investigational vaccine will usually pay more than a Phase III study for the same investigational vaccine.
 This is because Phase I studies are the first to involve human subjects, the potential risks and benefits may not be clear.